suryast/foosball-test/README.md

 - Two main objects in this version are players and results (which consist of matches).

+- To install the required modules.
+You need to execture `yarn install` twice – once inside `client` folder and once inside the top-level directory.
+After that run the app by executing `yarn dev` in the top-level directory.

 ### Existing bugs:

-[] Matches can be played by many players (more than 2) vs many players (more than 2).
+- [ ] Matches can be played by many players (more than 2) vs many players (more than 2).
 A foosball table can accommodate up to 4 players only.
-[] Doubling of player with the same name.
+- [ ] Doubling of player with the same name.
 Players with the same name should be combined into a single object – combined the winning.
-[] Unable to keep track of individual number of wins and number of matches played by each player
+- [ ] Unable to keep track of individual number of wins and number of matches played by each player

 ## Available Scripts